How Yoga can Help to Improve Your Digestion

 8. Repeat 3 times on each leg.
 Then with both legs bent at the same time.

-respectively.
-Start with feet about 60cm away from buttocks and move feet 3cm closer each
+9. Start with feet about 60cm away from buttocks and move feet 3cm closer each time to work on each vertebra, bringing suppleness to the entire spine.

 As you deepen your practice of asanas and have achieved relative strength and flexibility.

-Practise the following pose:
+Practice the following pose:

 Halasana (plough pose)